 The net profits of the LLC are allocated to the preferred capital securities until the amount so allocated equals the amount of preferred capital securities dividend declared for the year.
 Any net profits in excess of the amount allocated to the preferred capital securities are allocated to the common capital securities.

-As at 31 December 2010, the sum of preferred capital and retained earnings is not exceeding the nominal amount of EUR 1,5 billion that needs to be repaid in 2013.
-Therefore, the investment value of the participation is stated at zero.
+The investment value of the participation is USD 100.
+The valuation method for the investment is at historical cost.